avdi/hookr/README.txt

 <code>remove_callback</code> methods are available at both the class and instance levels.
 They can be used to remove class- or instance-level callbacks, respectively.
 Both forms take either a callback index or a handle.

+=== Listeners

+Listeners embody an alternative model of publish/subscribe event handling.
+A Listener is an object which "listens" to another object.
+Instead of attaching callbacks to individual methods, you attach a listener to an object which has hooks.
+Anytime a hook is executed on the object being listened to, a method with a name corresponding to the hook is called on the listener.
+These handler methods should take arguments corresponding to the parameters defined on the hook.

+This model is similar to the SAX XML event model, and to the Java Event/EventListener model.

+For more convenient listener definition, HookR can generate a base class for you to base your listeners on.
+The base class will provide default do-nothing methods for each hook, so you only have to redefine the methods you care about.

+  class ZeroWing
+    include HookR::Hooks

+    define_hook :we_get_signal, :message

+    define_hook :set_us_up_the_bomb
+  end

+  class MyListener < ZeroWing::Listener
+    def we_get_signal(message)
+      # ...
+    end

+    # :set_us_up_the_bomb events are silently ignored
+  end

+  zw = ZeroWing.new
+  l  = MyListener.new

+  zw.add_listener(l)

 === Events